tc39/proposal-intl-segmenter/README.md

 Q: Shouldn't we be putting new APIs in built-in modules?

 A: If built-in modules come out before this gets to Stage 3, that sounds like a good option.
 However, so far the idea in TC39 has been in TC39 not to block either thing on the other.
 Built-in modules still have some big questions to resolve, e.g., how/whether polyfills should interact with them.

+Q: Why is hyphenation not included?

+A: Hyphenation is expected to have a different sort of API shape for various reasons:
+- Adding a hyphenation break may change the spelling of the affected text
+- There may be hyphenation breaks of different priorities
+- Hyphenation plays into line layout and font rendering in a more complex way, and we might want to expose it at that level (e.g., in the Web Platform rather than ECMAScript)
+- Hyphenation is just a less well-developed thing in the internationalization world.
+CLDR and ICU don't support it yet; certain web browsers are only getting support for it now in CSS.
+It's often not done perfectly.
+It could use some more time to bake.
+By contrast, word, grapheme, sentence and line breaks have been in the Unicode specification for a long time; this is a shovel-ready project.

 ## Further work